deb-intel/GramineTest/Documentation/index.rst

 Contribute to Gramine
 ===================================
 We encourage anyone who is interested to contribute to Gramine.
-We offer procedures and user groups that could help you get started.
+We offer procedures and user groups that to help you get started.

 - :doc:`devel/onboarding` - Read the Onboarding section to get an understanding of what you need to know to contribute to Gramine.
 - :doc:`devel/contributing` - The Contributing to Gramine page outlines the procedures for performing pull requests, reviews, and regression tests.